 Our investments in privately held companies in which we can exercise significant influence are accounted for as equity method investments.
 We have elected to account for our equity method investments under the fair value option.

-The carrying value of our investments in equity securities and equity method investments are reported on our Condensed Consolidated Balance Sheets as Other assets and any fair value adjustments or impairment, if any, are recorded in Other income (expense), net on our Condensed Consolidated Statement of Operations.
+The carrying value of our equity method investments are reported on our Condensed Consolidated Balance Sheet as other assets and are not material as of March 31, 2024 and December 31, 2023.